joelcrouch/forensic-security/hw3/Method.md

 The output above is from the script outlined above.
 The pictures have been opened and inspected.
 The pictures are of a mall near Chicago, Illinois.
 The pictures depict various stores that are common in malls, some gift card pictures, and a picture of a 'happy birthday' display.

+We can iterrogate the gif files similarily, however the gif files do not contain lat/long data.
+Visually inspecting the gif files reveals that there are many different flag gifs, 'operation working' gifs, and flashy 'new' gifs.